CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![Confirm Server Details](../images/saml07.png)

 **2. Install and configure Active Directory Federation Services.**
-* Open client VPN software and connect to the CenturyLink Cloud network.
+* Open client VPN software and connect to the Lumen Cloud network.
 Once authenticated, create a Remote Desktop session to the target server.
 In the Server Manager, confirm the installation of DNS, Active Directory, and IIS.

 ![Server Manager](../images/saml08.png)